yogeshg/small-projects/cpp/hw4/hw4.md

 % Design using C++ \
-HW 1 -- Time Machine
+HW 4 -- Time Machine
 % Yogesh Garg (yg2482@columbia.edu)
 % \today

-\tableofcontents

-# Time Machine

 Dear Dennis

+I have traveled far in space and time to give you this message.
+I am a coder from 2017 and I am learning about the adventures of your language, C and a sister called C++, the humble beginnings of which started with your language and adding some features to it.

 Your language is going to be used very widely, it will have more applications than you can currently imagine, amongst which will be scientific computations for satellites and probes to other planets.
-Your language will be used by expert programs but they are all human beings, and prone to making errors if not individually, because of collaboration of efforts.
+Your language will be used by expert programmers but they are all human beings, and prone to making errors if not individually, then, because of collaboration of efforts.
+I would like to give you a word of caution as you design what is going to be the foundation of my modern world.

+\tableofcontents

 ## User defined Types
 To avoid loss of many billions, people's life's worth of effort, and also to